guidou/mediacapture-main/explainer-echo-cancellation-mode.md

 * Checking if the user user agent can remove all user system playout  from the microphone
-This shows an example of an application that adjust the track width/height to the logical resolution when scaling exceeds an applciation-defined constant.

 ```js
 const devices = await navigator.mediaDevices.enumerateDevices();